F-anwer/ampdb/README.md

-# AbAMPdb - Database for structure-calculated AMPs
+# AMPdb - Database for structure-calculated AMPs
 Django framework for the protein AMPs database.
 With a clean and easy GUI, AMPdb provides an easy lookup for structural AMPs with its tabulated properties in each entry.

 ## Introudction